 4. Raise your hand and participate in the discussion

-In large lecture halls, this can be very scary, but this demonstrates that you are confident and not afraid of speaking in front of large groups.
-Keep in mind that there is a fine line between participating and overdoing it–don’t raise your hand for every little question you have, instead, try to ask questions that are general and applicable to the entire class.
+This can be very scary in large lecture halls, but this demonstrates that you are confident and not afraid to speak in front of large groups.
+Keep in mind that there is a fine line between participating and overdoing it — don’t raise your hand for every little question you have, instead, try to ask questions that are general and applicable to the entire class.
 When the professor asks the class a question and is looking for student participation, raise your hand if you know the answer.
 Professors remember students who pay attention and participate.

 5. Make sure you know how they want to be addressed

 Check the syllabus or pay attention during the first few classes.
-Some professors like being called by their first name, some like being called Professor (last name), or just Professor.
-In emails make certain to address them by their preferred name.
+Some professors like being called by their first name, and some like being called Professor (last name) or just Professor.
+In emails, make certain to address them by their preferred name.

 6. Check their preferred method of communication

-Some professors prefer that you email the teacher’s assistant with questions before emailing them.
-Other professors may not like getting emails in the evenings or over the weekend.
-Check the syllabus to make sure you fully understand when to email and who to email first, or if they prefer being messaged through the student portal.
+Some professors prefer you email the teacher’s assistant with questions before emailing them.
+Other professors may not like emails in the evenings or over the weekend.
+Check the syllabus to ensure you fully understand when and who to email first or if they prefer being messaged through the student portal.
 Use your school email when emailing them.

 7. Never go on your phone or eat in class

-This is very disrespectful and your professor, may come to know you, but not in a good way.
+This is very disrespectful, and your professor may come to know you, but not in a good way.
 Try turning off your phone for the duration of the class period to ensure you are focused on what the professor is talking about.
-Professors can usually tell when students are distracted, eating, or talking to friends while they are lecturing.
+Professors can usually tell when students are distracted, eating, or talking to friends while lecturing.
 Even if you think the professor won’t notice, don’t do anything that could be distracting to others.
 This may automatically put you on your professor’s bad side.

 8. Email anytime you miss a class and explain why you missed the class

-Make sure that if you are missing class you have a valid excuse.
-Email the professor and tell them why you missed the class and ask if you can attend the next office hours to go over anything you may have missed.
+Make sure that if you miss class, you have a valid excuse.
+Email the professor and tell them why you missed the class and ask if you can attend the next office hours to review anything you may have missed.
 However, check the syllabus; some professors may prefer you get class notes from other students and only come to them with specific questions about the lecture.
 Explaining to the professor why you missed class lets them know that you were not just skipping class because you felt like it.

 9. Offer to help with research

 If you have time during office hours, ask if the professor is working on any research right now and offer your assistance.
-Make sure to check with your school’s website first though, because some schools have specific guidelines for becoming a research assistant.
+Check with your school’s website first, though, because some schools have specific guidelines for becoming a research assistant.
 Be sure to understand the process before approaching the professor about this.

 10. Always attend review sessions